Biden proposes big change to ObamaCare, in bid to save it from 'Medicare-for-all' crowd

 The former vice president spotlighted that he has some “pretty profound differences” with his rivals.

-Biden’s positioning of himself as the chief defender of ObamaCare may help him politically as he battled for the Democratic nomination.
+Biden’s positioning of himself as the chief defender of ObamaCare may help him politically as he battles for the Democratic nomination.
 It highlights how he worked closely for eight years in the White House with Obama, who remains very popular with Democratic voters.
 And it emphasizes Biden’s position as a more centrist candidate, compared to many of his more progressive rivals.